Martha-Irhirhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execte is a script that adds execute permission to the file hello

 7. 6-multiple_permissions is a script that adds execute permission to the owner and group ower, and read permission to others, to the file hello.

+8. &-everybody is a script that adds execution permission to the owner, the group owner, and other users